papertank/envoy-deploy/readme.md

 ## Laravel Envoy Deploy

-This repository includes an Envoy.blade.php script that is designed to provide a very basic "zero-downtime" deployment option using the open-source [Laravel Envoy](http://laravel.com/docs/5.0/envoy) tool.
+This repository includes an Envoy.blade.php script that is designed to provide a basic "zero-downtime" deployment option using the open-source [Laravel Envoy](http://laravel.com/docs/5.4/envoy) tool.

 ## Requirements

-This Envoy script is designed to be used with Laravel 5 projects.
+This Envoy script is designed to be used with Laravel 5 projects and can be used within the Laravel root, or downloaded separately and included in your Laravel project.

 ## Installation